Faith-theAnalyst/Indian_Startup_Analysis/README.md

 - Investigating the funding trends and identifying the most common funding types.
 - Visualizing the total funding amount and its distribution.

-### Startup Categories

-- Categorizing startups based on industry verticals and sub-verticals.
-- Identifying the top sectors with the most startups.

 ### Geographical Distribution